Written by Judith Mellecker. Illustrated by Robert Andrew Parker. First edition, 1991. Borzoi Books, Alfred A. Knopf.

 Ship items back to me within: 14 days of delivery

-* I will not share your personal information acquired in the process of communicating with you or fulfilling your order with third parties.
+* I will not share your personal information with third parties.

 I wrap every book with care and ship it in a padded mailing envelope or sturdy box.
 If you're purchasing a gift, please advise when ordering and include a gift message.